ut-issl/s2e-documents/Specifications/Environment/Spec_MagEnvironment.md

 ## 1. Overview
 1. Functions
-  + Atmosphere calculates densities of the atomosphere
+  + MagEnvironment class calculates geomagnetic filed at the position of the spacecraft.

 2. Related files
   + `src/Environment/MagEnvironment.cpp, .h`